Skip to main content

 The Stress System and Metabolic Health a Vicious Cycle

 This energy crisis impairs all cognitive functions and triggers neuroinflammation.
 The brain’s immune cells, the microglia, become overactive, contributing to a toxic environment that further damages neurons and impedes their ability to communicate.
-This cascade is a central mechanism in the development of age-related and Alzheimer’s disease.
+This cascade is a central mechanism in the development of age-related cognitive decline and Alzheimer’s disease.

 Therapeutic approaches extend beyond simple hormone replacement.
 Growth hormone peptide therapies, using agents like Sermorelin or Ipamorelin/CJC-1295, are designed to stimulate the body’s own production of growth hormone.
 This can improve metabolic health, reduce inflammation, and support cellular repair processes within the brain, offering a complementary strategy to counteract the damage caused by chronic stress and insulin resistance.